If you’re under the age of thirty and have never been in a situationship, you can consider yourself lucky.

 In this case, pay close attention to where this lack of clarity is coming from.

 Confusion is a major situationship red flag.
-It’s a sign that there’s a disconnect between reality and what you’re telling yourself about your situation.
+It’s a sign that there’s a disconnect between reality and what you’re telling yourself about your relationship.

 In other words, you’re probably lying to yourself.